-Myopia is also known as nearsightedness.
-A person with myopia can see nearby objects clearly but cannot see distant objects distinctly.
+can see nearby objects clearly but cannot see distant objects distinctly.
 A person with this defect has the far point nearer than infinity.
 Such a person may see clearly upto a distance of a few metres.
-In a myopic eye, the image of a distant object is formed in front of the retina [Fig. 10.2 (b)] and not at the retina itself.
+In a myopic eve, the image of a distant object is formed in front of the retina [Fig. 11.2 (b)] and not at the retina itself.
 This defect may arise due to (i) excessive curvature of the eye lens, or (ii) elongation of the eyeball.
 This defect can be corrected by using a concave lens of suitable power.
-This is illustrated in Fig. 10.2 (c).
+This is illustrated in Fig. 11.2 (c).
 A concave lens of suitable power will bring the image back on to the retina and thus the defect is corrected.

+Figure 11.2

-Figure 10.2(a), (b) The myopic eye, and (c) correction for myopia with a concave lens
+(a), (b) The myopic eye, and (c) correction for myopia with a concave lens